rabeyta/deck-manager/README.md

 Hand

-> This is an algorithm that mimics a person shuffling a deck.
+> This is an algorithm that mimics a person shuffling a deck using [Faro Shuffle](https://en.wikipedia.org/wiki/Faro_shuffle).
 It splits the deck in half, and then weaves the two together.
-It does this at least once, and then an additional random number of times before returning the deck as shuffled.
+It does this at least twice, but will not return the deck in the original order.

 By default, simple is used.
 This is toggled by the `shuffle.technique` property set when starting the application.
 The two valid values are `hand` or `simple`.
 Not setting the value will default to simple.